VEZY/MultiScaleTreeGraph.jl/docs/src/the_mtg/mtg_format.md

 These rules are mainly used to check the integrity of an MTG that has been written by hand on the field.

 !!! warning
     This package does not implement any check on the rules yet.
-You can let this section empty (with the header) for your mtg if you don't plan to read it with other tools than `MultiScaleTreeGraph.jl`.
+You can let this section empty (with the header) for your MTG if you don't plan to read it with other tools than `MultiScaleTreeGraph.jl`.

 ### The FEATURES section